StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-notifications/notifiers/function.md

 This topic provides step-by-step instructions for configuring the Function [notifier](../about-notifications.md#notifiers) in TheHive.

+To learn more about functions, see the [About Fonctions](../../manage-functions/about-functions.md) topic.

 !!! note "Notifier availability"
     The Function notifier is only available if the **Send notification to every user in the organization** toggle is turned off and the trigger is one of the following:
     - *FilteredEvent*